Have you ever walked next to your hamsters’ cage only to hear them make a high-pitched or faint chirping sound? If yes, you are not alone.

 These harmless fights can, however, escalate quickly and become dangerous.

-The dominant hamster will try to bite the underbelly of the other hammie, and they can engage in a long fight if none of the animals surrenders.
+The dominant hamster will try to bite the underbelly of the other hamster, and they can engage in a long fight if none of the animals surrenders.
 You may have to separate the hamsters if they keep fighting.

 Why do Hamsters Squeak When Touched?